Johnson Viking Matchbox vs. Transmatch

 CONCLUSION:

-The results shown here along with the test results of the other matchbox shootouts in this section of my web, show that in most cases a good asymmetrical matchbox with a good external balun may be used to obtain as good as, or better results matching balanced-line-fed antennas as symmetrical matchboxes.
+The results shown here along with the test results of the other matchbox shootouts in this section of my web, show that in most cases a good asymmetrical matchbox with a good external balun may be used to obtain as good as, or in some cases with excessive Common Mode Current on the feedline, even better results matching balanced-line-fed antennas than symmetrical matchboxes.

 (DJ0IP)